mindreframer/callme/README.md

 logger.info('some message')
 ```

-To simplify injection IocRb allows you specify dependencies inside of your class:
+To simplify injection Callme allows you specify dependencies inside of your class:
 ```ruby
 class Logger
   inject :appender